 Holmes’ lawyers have not commented following the arraignment.

-Both the company and its former CEO will settle the charges — Holmes will pay a $500,000 fine, and will give up majority voting control, as well as her equity stake.
+This latest development comes a few months after Holmes was forced to pay a $500,000 fine, and gave up majority voting control, as well as her equity stake.
 Moreover, the one-time VC darling will be unable to serve as an officer or director of a public company for the next decade.
 And even if Theranos is acquired or liquidated, Holmes will not have access to any profits until more than $750 million is repaid to defrauded investors and preferred shareholders.